Effect-TS/io/docs/modules/Effect.ts.md

 ## as

-Maps the success value of this effect to the specified constant value.
+This function maps the success value of an `Effect` value to a specified constant value.

 **Signature**